xtanai/indro/README.md

 #### RealSense / ZED / Orbbec (consumer/prosumer depth cameras)
 Many depth-camera vendors specify accuracy as a **percentage of distance** (a common rule-of-thumb is ~1–2% of range, depending on model and conditions).
 For that reason, the mm-values shown here are presented as **realistic ranges**, not best-case lab numbers, and should be interpreted as “what you can typically expect” rather than guaranteed performance.

+### Leap Motion
+Leap Motion uses a dual-camera hardware setup; however, the system does not expose or process stereo data as a general-purpose stereo vision pipeline.

 ---